 I served my lettuce wraps with cooked vermicelli noodles tucked right into the lettuce wrap, underneath the cashew chicken filling.

 You can find vermicelli noodles, also known as rice noodles or rice sticks, in the ethnic isle of most grocery stores.
 Vermicelli noodles are thin rice-flour noodles commonly used in Chinese, Thai, Vietnamese and other Southeast Asian cuisines.
 Often used in stir-fries, soups, spring rolls and salads, their soft, delicate texture pairs perfectly with these lettuce wraps!

 If noodles aren’t your thing, you can also serve these wraps with white rice.
 Or, if you are looking for a healthier option, quinoa or cauliflower “rice” would be delicious!

-How to make Cashew Chicken Lettuce Wraps recipe and video👇
+How to make best Cashew Chicken and Tahini Sauce for lettuce wraps👇

 - 1 TBS Canola or Peanut Oil

 - 2 heaping tsp Grated Ginger

 - 1 (8 ounce) can Sliced Water Chestnuts – drained

 - 3 Green Onions – trimmed and sliced

 - Kosher Salt and Pepper , to taste